On Kindness: Sarah Starrs

 Sarah: My degree is in Arts & Contemporary and my focus on philosophy really taught me many of the theoretical foundation that my coaching is still based on.
 Since then I’ve taken many workshops and courses and done a lot of self-study to continuously refine my skills and deepen my understanding of this work.
 I’m also training to be a Qoya teacher and I recently did a cacao practitioner training and am hosting monthly cacao ceremonies in London.

 K&B: The most significant result of our session was my realization of needing to practice more self-love.
-I needed to take a step back from the doubting and shaming to notice that I'd been doing an okay job amongst my tragedies.
+I needed to take a step back from the doubting and shaming to notice that I'd been doing an okay job considering my trauma at the time.
 I'm a big supporter of inspiring care for ourselves and others.
 What are some things you do to show yourself kindness?

 Sarah: The most important way that I’m kind to myself is by being mindful and thinking kind thoughts (more on that in a second).
 Our thoughts literally shape our reality: they dictate our worldview and our perceptions of who we are.
 And many people believe that they inform our physiology, too.
 I’m really against the idea that self-care looks like any particular thing, whether that’s bubble baths or green juice (although those are both things I enjoy)!
 I think the best way I can take care of myself is by regularly checking in with how I feel and what I need so that I can give myself those things (I had a great conversation on my podcast with a woman called Ana Ottman about this, if you want to check it out).
 Sometimes that will look like a yoga class and sometimes it’s a slice of chocolate cake.
 It’s all about intention.
 Some of the ways I show myself kindness on a daily basis are meditating, eating healthy foods, dancing around my kitchen, cuddling my cat and husband, and writing in my journal.
 The cuddling will probably be a constant, but the others are just constant for right now.
 The consistency helps me get the most out of them and they’re what I need in this season of my life but I recognize that my self-care practices will change and evolve as I do.